Britain's Next Top Model series 2: Week 6

-The remaining models went to a studio where they had a heavy metallic make-up photo shoot.
+The remaining contestants went to a studio where they had a heavy metallic make-up photo shoot.
 Jasmia struggled with the shoot, feeling self-conscious.
 Sarah was very worried that she didn't show enough personality in her picture.
 Lisa then visited the girls at the house, and they were asked to critique their weaknesses to each other, which caused even more fights.

 The girls went to Heart 106.2 FM radio station and they met radio presenter Toby Anstis for an interview and learned how to answer embarrassing questions.
 The judges thought Lianna had a good attitude and also quite a striking look.
 Amber and Samantha had good interviews and they won their challenges.
-Amber picked Jasmia, while Samantha picked Abigail for a Luxury Spa Treatment reward.
+Amber picked Jasmia, while Samantha picked Abbey for a Luxury Spa Treatment reward.

 The girls found the Lisa Mail, where they learned they had to create portfolios in Southend-on-Sea and split into four groups.
 When they returned to the house, Celebrity Photographer Nicky Johnston and Models 1 director Karen Diamond visited the house to discuss their portfolios.

-At the judging panel, Abigail got some good marks for her photo and impressed the judges.
+At the judging panel, Abbey got some good marks for her photo and impressed the judges.
 Tamar and Amber were praised for having the best photos.
 Samantha and Sarah ended up in bottom two.
 Sarah's photo was considered very stiff, but ultimately Samantha was eliminated because she didn't stand out in her pictures.